Seeker38/hate_speech_detection_on_youtube/README.md

 - Offensive
 - Hate

-This is a repository re-implementing the code of the paper ```Vietnamese-Hate-and-Offensive-Detection-using-PhoBERT-CNN-and-Social-Media-Streaming-Data```  for CS431 final project
+This is a repository re-implementing the code of the paper ```Vietnamese-Hate-and-Offensive-Detection-using-PhoBERT-CNN-and-Social-Media-Streaming-Data```  for Data Mining final project

 # pretrain model
 Since the file is over 500mb so i can not put in gihub, you need to go to this google colab to download: